Forms of Therapy

-What therapy can we offer?
+Which forms of therapy can we offer?

 Psychoanalytic Psychotherapy

-Supporting Structuring Psychotherapy on analytical basis
+Supporting Structuring Psychotherapy on an Analytical Basis

 Client-oriented Psychotherapy